BASS_ATTRIB_NORAMP attribute

 Remarks

 By default, a channel will be ramped-in when starting playback and ramped-out when stopping/pausing playback, to avoid sudden level changes that could result in a click sound each time.
-That ramping can be disabled by enabling this option.
+That ramping can be disabled via this option.
 Volume (BASS_ATTRIB_VOL) and panning (BASS_ATTRIB_PAN) changes are always ramped regardless of this option setting.
-Ramping only applies during normal playback and does not affect decoding channels; it will not be present in the data delivered by BASS_ChannelGetData.
+Ramping occurs after the sample data has left the channel's playback buffer, so it does not affect the data delivered by BASS_ChannelGetData and it is not applicable to decoding channels.

 See also